andrewGhazi/havel/README.md

 You can see that:

-- `ggplot2` has 31 dependencies in total (direct and indirect).
+- `ggplot2` has 21 dependencies in total (direct and indirect).
-- On the left side that the `scales` package contributes several dependencies that nothing else depends on.
+- On the right, the `scales` package contributes several dependencies that nothing else depends on.
 If the `ggplot2` developers were looking to lighten their package (not that they should), eliminating the dependency on `scales` might be a good place to start looking.

 Another example: What if I wanted to remove `Rcpp` as a dependency of `havel` itself?